SrujanKumar-K/Blogpost/Solarmarker/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;SolarMarker, a malware family known for its infostealing and backdoor capabilities include the exfiltration of auto-fill data, saved passwords and saved card information from victims’ web browsers. [^1]

 This blog post is a technical analysis of the Jupyter info Stealer tagged as { _Polazert & solarmarker & YellowCockatoo_ }.
 Victims are targeted through malspam ZIP attachment containing an embedded EXE file that initiates the infection chain.
-The zip sample is available [here](https://bazaar.abuse.ch/sample/e864d8d2a93f38d2714ad1f0b5f79cef79d46022cd6b29c3ed8e52c8c79e7ff9/)
+The malware sample is available [here](https://bazaar.abuse.ch/sample/e864d8d2a93f38d2714ad1f0b5f79cef79d46022cd6b29c3ed8e52c8c79e7ff9/)

-It is a _.Net compiled binary_; the file size is around **210MB**.
-It has _26/63_ detection count in VirusTotal as on writing this blogpost.
+It is a _.Net compiled binary_; the file size is around **210MB** and it has _26/63_ detection count in VirusTotal as on writing this blogpost.

 ![image](https://user-images.githubusercontent.com/71969773/175195516-9d108f7f-702d-4cce-a305-3b03b2197178.png)
 |:--:|